Spherical-S/Capn-Valorant-Statistics-App/README.md

     <img src="https://cdn.discordapp.com/attachments/481651297817329664/967909046805999647/unknown.png" alt="Match Stats Command" width="500"/> <img src="https://cdn.discordapp.com/attachments/481651297817329664/967909091018145822/unknown.png" alt="Match Stats Command" width="500"/>

-  * Match Skins - Find out the skins people in your lobby have equipped, perfect for all you skin whores who want to beg your team for a skin drop (still under development)
+  * Match Skins - Find out the skins people in your lobby have equipped, perfect for all you skin whores who want to beg your team for a skin drop

 # Current issues/bugs that will be fixed in the next update(s)
 * No known bugs atm, if you find one please contact tiddybite#6304 on discord!

 # Upcoming features
-* Match skins command
 * Multi login
 * More stats in match stats (headshot %, winrate %, whos queued with who, and possibly last three games won/lost for everyone in the lobby)